MicrosoftDocs/cloud-adoption-framework/docs/govern/assess-cloud-risks.md

 ### Azure facilitation: Identifying cloud risks

 The following guidance is meant to help you identify cloud risks in Azure.
 It provides a sample starting point for major categories of cloud governance.
 Azure can help automate part of the process of finding risks.
-Use tools such as Azure Advisor, Microsoft Defender for Cloud, Azure Policy, Azure Service Health, and Microsoft Purview.
+Use tools such as Azure Advisor, Microsoft Defender for Cloud, Azure Policy, Azure Service Health, and Microsoft Purview to identity cloud risks.

-- *Identify cloud regulatory compliance risks.* Identify risks of noncompliance with legal and regulatory frameworks affecting cloud data and operations.
+- *Identify regulatory compliance risks.* Identify risks of noncompliance with legal and regulatory frameworks affecting cloud data and operations.
 Know the regulatory requirements of your industry.
-Use the Azure compliance documentation to start.
+Use the [Azure compliance documentation](/azure/compliance/) to start.

-- *Identify cloud security risks.* Identify threats and vulnerabilities that jeopardize the confidentiality, integrity, and availability of the cloud environment.
+- *Identify security risks.* Identify threats and vulnerabilities that jeopardize the confidentiality, integrity, and availability of the cloud environment.
 Use Azure to assess your [cloud security posture](/azure/defender-for-cloud/concept-cloud-security-posture-management) and detect [identity risks](/entra/id-protection/overview-identity-protection).

-- *Identify cloud cost risks.* Identify risks related to the costs of cloud resources.
+- *Identify cost risks.* Identify risks related to the costs of cloud resources.
 Cost-related risks include overprovisioning, underprovisioning, underutilization, and unexpected costs from data transfer fees or service scaling.
 Use a [cost assessment](/assessments/ad1c0f6b-396b-44a4-924b-7a4c778a13d3/) to identify cost risk.
 Use Azure to estimate costs with the [Azure pricing calculator](/azure/cost-management-billing/costs/pricing-calculator).
 [Analyze and forecast](/azure/cost-management-billing/costs/quick-acm-cost-analysis) costs on current resources.
 Identify [unexpected changes](/azure/cost-management-billing/understand/analyze-unexpected-charges) in cloud costs.

-- *Identify cloud operations risks.* Identify risks that threaten the continuity of cloud operations, such as downtime and data loss.
+- *Identify operations risks.* Identify risks that threaten the continuity of cloud operations, such as downtime and data loss.
 Use Azure to identify risks to [reliability and performance](/azure/advisor/advisor-overview).

-- *Identify cloud data risks.* Identify risks related to data management within the cloud.
+- *Identify data risks.* Identify risks related to data management within the cloud.
 Consider improper handling of data and flaws in data lifecycle management.
 Use Azure tools to help [identify data risks](/purview/purview-compliance) and [explore risks to sensitive data](/azure/defender-for-cloud/data-security-review-risks).

-- *Identify cloud resource management risks.* Identify risks stemming from the provisioning, deployment, configuration, and management of cloud resources.
+- *Identify resource management risks.* Identify risks stemming from the provisioning, deployment, configuration, and management of cloud resources.
 Identify risks to [operational excellence](/azure/advisor/advisor-overview).

-- *Identify AI risks.* Regularly [red team language models](/azure/ai-services/openai/concepts/red-teaming)*.* Manually test AI systems and supplement manual tests with [automated risk identification tools for AI](https://github.com/Azure/PyRIT#python-risk-identification-tool-for-generative-ai-pyrit).
+- *Identify AI risks.* Regularly [red team language models](/azure/ai-services/openai/concepts/red-teaming).* Manually test AI systems and supplement manual tests with [automated risk identification tools for AI](https://github.com/Azure/PyRIT#python-risk-identification-tool-for-generative-ai-pyrit).
 Look for common [human-AI interaction failures](https://www.microsoft.com/en-us/haxtoolkit/playbook/).
-Consider risks associated with use, access, and output.
+Consider risks associated with use, access, and output of AI systems.
 Review the tenets of [responsible AI](https://www.microsoft.com/ai/responsible-ai) and the responsible AI [maturity model](https://www.microsoft.com/research/publication/responsible-ai-maturity-model/).

 ## Analyze cloud risks